barentsen/iphas-dr2/README.rst

 IPHAS Data Release 2
 ====================

-Python package, scripts and documentation used to produce IPHAS Data Release 2.
+:summary: Python package, scripts and documentation used to produce IPHAS Data Release 2.

-:Authors: Geert Barentsen; Hywel Farnhill
+:authors: Geert Barentsen; Hywel Farnhill
-:organization: University of Hertfordshire
+:dependencies: astropy, numpy, scipy.

 Contents
 --------
 - **dr2**: Python package consisting of the following modules:

-  + **detections.py**: converts CASU pipeline output to tables with IPHAS columns
+  + **detections.py**: converts the detection catalogues from the CASU pipeline into user-friendly tables.
-  + **offsets.py**: computes the photometric shifts between exposure overlaps
+  + **offsets.py**: computes the photometric shifts between exposure overlaps.
-  + **calibration.py**: computes a global photometric calibration from the offsets
+  + **calibration.py**: computes a global photometric calibration from the offsets.
-  + **bandmerging.py**: merges the H-alpha/r/i detections for the same pointing
+  + **bandmerging.py**: merges the H-alpha/r/i detections for the same pointing.
-  + **seaming.py**: identifies multiple detections of the same source
+  + **seaming.py**: identifies multiple detections of the same source, and assigns the best ('primary') detection.
-  + **concatenating.py**: produces the final Primary Source Catalogue
+  + **concatenating.py**: produces the final Primary Source Catalogue.
 - **scripts**: scripts used to run the pipeline on a computing cluster.
 - **documentation**